csawtelle/KnowYourGlass2/README.md

 # KnowYourGlass2
+Deprecated.
+Code kept for posterity.
 MEAN stack framework for a photography review website.
 Utilized Angular2 in typescript.